-In today’s fast paced world, headaches almost seem like an unavoidable byproduct - we’ve all experienced a bad headache or two in our lives, if not more frequently.
+In today’s fast paced world, headaches almost seem like an unavoidable byproduct – we’ve all experienced a bad headache or two in our lives, if not more frequently.
 Some individuals even suffer from a more severe form called migraines.
 There are numerous kinds of headaches and all can be linked to various reasons or a combination of causes: stress, diet, alcohol and/or food consumption, illness, genetics, and a variety of other reasons.
-Vitamin D is mostly thought of as needed to build strong builds.
+Vitamin D is mostly thought of as needed to build strong bones.
 But what if Vitamin D is also the answer to the pain in your head?
 Can Vitamin D cure headaches?

 Can Vitamin D Cure Headaches?